MindNode Triad

 Tasks are shown to the right of the nodes in the Outline in their current state of completion.
 You can also toggle them there.

-Notes are marked with the same symbol you’ll find on your map.
-Clicking/tapping the notes symbol opens the pop-up.
+Notes can either be shown inline or marked with the same symbol you’ll find on your mind map.

-Show tags if you want more context, and show content indicators if you want more information about what the node contains by enabling it on the right side of the filter bar at the top (iOS)/bottom (Mac) of the outline.
+Show tags, notes, and images if you want more context, and show content indicators if you want more information about what the node contains by enabling/disabling it on the right side of the filter bar at the top (iOS)/bottom (Mac) of the outline.
+Here you can also change the sizing of the outline or choose to Show only open tasks.

 • Mac